 1. Exercise a Little Each Day

-Moderate physical activity lowers your chances of getting a heart attack by 30% to 50%.
-Aim for 30 minutes of exercise that gets your heart pumping at least 5 days a week.
+Moderate physical activity lowers your chances of a heart attack.
+Shoot for 30 minutes of exercise that gets your heart pumping at least 5 days a week.
 Brisk walking or swimming are some good choices.
 On the other 2 days, do strength training, like lifting weights.

 If you've got a tight schedule, break your exercise routine into small chunks.
 Try a 15-minute walk in the morning and another before lunch.